utsavll0/Cooley-Tukey-Parallelization/README.md

 Welcome to the repository for parallelizing Cooley-Tukey Algorithm.
 In this project my main aim was to build hardware parallelized algorithms for calculating Discrete fourier transform.

+## Objective

+Discrete Fourier transform (DFT) is one of the most influential and important algorithms invented by mankind.
+Cooley-Tukey algorithm is the most popular algorithm to bring down the time complexity of DFT from `O(n^2)` to `O(nlogn)`.
+This algorithm (and many other variants) are often called as Fast Fourier Transform (FFT).
+Using the Cooley-Tukey Algorithm as base I wanted to explore hardware parallelization using NVIDA CUDA and Open MPI to further improve performance of the algorithm.

 ## Folder Structure

 `Archive/`: Contains experimental code which may or may not run \